dem2k/binance-candlesticks/README.md

  $  .\update-candles.bat -ti btcusdt -up -ex
 ```

-when programm finished a file BTCUSDT5m.csv is stored in current directory. content are all 1m candles like this:
+when programm finished a file BTCUSDT.csv is stored in current directory. content are all candles like this:

 ```
 TICKER;FRAME;TIME;OPEN;HIGH;LOW;CLOSE;VOLUME